adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-action-flow.md

   />
   </Zoom>

-7. In the **Action Output Variable Name**, type the name of a new variable.
-We'll call it `getPaywallResult`.
+7. In the **Action Output Variable Name**, create a new variable and name it `getPaywallResult`.
+We'll use this in the next step to reference the Adapty paywall and request its products.

   <Zoom>